ltrc/Riddle_of_reflection_paper/readme.md

 This is the official repository for the paper **"The Riddle of Reflection: Evaluating Reasoning and Self-Awareness in Multilingual LLMs Using Indian Riddles."**

-This repository contains the curated datasets, prompt templates, and evaluation scripts used to test the reasoning capabilities and self-awareness of Large Language Models (LLMs) across seven major Indian languages: Bengali, Gujarati, Hindi, Kannada, Malayalam, Tamil, and Telugu.
+This repository contains the curated datasets and prompt templates used to test the reasoning capabilities and self-awareness of Large Language Models (LLMs) across seven major Indian languages: Bengali, Gujarati, Hindi, Kannada, Malayalam, Tamil, and Telugu.

 ## 🗂️ Repository Structure